Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 the baryonic hot gas physically interacts, experiencing severe electromagnetic friction and

-thermal deceleration.
-In the SSM, the “Dark Matter” is the macroscopic θ-field—the torsional
+In the SSM, the “Dark Matter” is the macroscopic θ-field—the torsional strain wave

-strain wave propagating through the background tensor network.
-Vacuum strain waves do
+propagating through the background tensor network.
+Vacuum torsional strain waves do not

-not carry electric charge and do not experience electromagnetic friction.
+carry electric charge and do not experience electromagnetic friction.
+When two clusters

-energy density continues on its ballistic trajectory, carrying its gravitational lensing signature
+on its ballistic trajectory, carrying its gravitational lensing signature unimpeded.
+The Bullet

-unimpeded.
-The Bullet Cluster separation is therefore the natural thermodynamic decoupling
+Cluster separation is therefore the natural thermodynamic decoupling of interacting baryonic

 6. Conclusion